kateolmstead/rest-api-client/README.md

             <td><em>userId</em></td>
             <td>String, 64 char max, UTF-8</td>
             <td>
-                The <em>User ID</em> should be a persistent, anonymized, and unique to each player.
+                The <em>User ID</em> should be a persistent, anonymized, and unique identifier to each player.

-                You can also use third-party authorization tool like Facebook or Twitter.
+                You can also use a third-party authorization tool, e.g.: Facebook, or Twitter.
 However, <strong>you cannot use the user's Facebook ID or any personally identifiable information (plain-text email, name, etc) for the <em>User ID</em>.</strong>
             </td>
         </tr>
     </tbody>